egecan12/security-platform/README.md

 3. **Scoring System**:
    - Challenges are scored dynamically.
-   - The user's progress is tracked in the `progressSlice` state.
+   - User progress is tracked in the `progressSlice` state.

 ---